Believe it or not, this is what everyone wants to know.

 If you need to travel with large quantities of medication, it is good practice to separate the quantity between your luggage, in case bags go missing.
 Keep all medications in the original, labelled container to avoid customs problems.

 Make sure you carry a copy of a letter from your doctor explaining what the medicine is and stating it is for personal use only.
 Travel-Bug will provide you with an authorization letter for any medications that you purchase through us during your consultation.

 This can make for a difficult travel medicine consultation, as we only allow enough time to do the travel part.
 It would be a great idea to go to your usual doctor and get these vaccines administered before you come to see us.

 If you are an adult then we can probably do most of it.

 If you are under 18 then your GP is the best option.

-Travel-Bug Vaccination clinic's policy is that all children are to be immunised with the ACIR schedule unless there is a specific contraindication associated with a pathological condition diagnosed by a specialist.
+Travel Bug Vaccination clinic's policy is that all children are to be immunised and up to date according to the ACIR schedule unless there is a specific contraindication associated with a pathological condition diagnosed by a specialist.